nponsard/tourdo-backend/README.md

 Backend for woa tournament app

+## TODO :

+-   finish api definition
+-   implement api

 ## Deployment

 Needs to be linked to a postgreSQL database.

 ### Environment variables

 -   PRIVATE_KEY : private key to be used to sign JWT, use this command to generate a new key :
     ```bash
     openssl genpkey -algorithm EC \
     -pkeyopt ec_paramgen_curve:P-256 \
     -pkeyopt ec_param_enc:named_curve | \
       openssl pkcs8 -topk8 -nocrypt
     ```
 -   INIT_DB : initialize the database at start
 -   DATABASE_URL : url of the postgresql database, used before the next variables
 -   DB_HOST : hostname / ip of the DB
 -   DB_PORT : port of the DB
 -   DB_USERNAME : username to connect to the DB
 -   DB_PASSWORD : password to connect to the DB
 -   DB_DATABASE : name of the database to use

 ## technologies

 -   Deno : pleasant api, native typescript support, - less libraries compared to node.js
 -   Typescript : easier dev, type definition to write
 -   Oak : easy routing
 -
 -
 -